 Our Core Values

-The Key Center is committed to the values of community engagement, experiential education and critical reflection.
+The Key Center is committed to the values of social responsibility, personal growth, and connection to community.

 As defined by the Carnegie Foundation for the Advancement of Teaching, community engagement is understood to mean “the collaboration between institutions of higher education and their larger communities for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity”.
 As stated by the National Association of Experiential Education, experiential education refers the philosophy whereby “educators purposefully engage with learners in direct experience and focused reflection in order to increase knowledge, develop skills, clarify values, and develop people's capacity to contribute to their communities”.
 Critical reflection refers to the intentional and cyclical process of exploring an experience by examining the values and assumptions brought to it, the learning that takes place as a result and how that understanding impacts the ways that future experiences are engaged.